 The Future of Gaming

-So what does the future of Gaming look like?
+So what does the future of video games look like?

 Well, industry experts suggest the rate of growth will continue, in fact the turnover by 2023 is set to be an astounding £285 billion!
 There will be continued advances in the hardware and virtual reality is set to grow, with dedicated arcades and even VR theme parks on the horizon!